TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-runbookexecution-cmdlet.md

 <properties
-    pageTitle="Troubleshoot Runbook Execution in Azure Automation"
-    description="Troubleshoot Runbook Execution in Azure Automation"
+    pageTitle="Troubleshoot Runbook Execution in Azure Automation - Specific Cmdlet" description="Troubleshoot Runbook Execution in Azure Automation - Specific Cmdlet" service="microsoft.automation"
-    service="microsoft.automation"
     resource="automationaccounts"
     authors="zjalexander"
     ms.author="zachal"
     displayorder=""
     selfHelpType="generic"
-    supportTopicIds="32599860,32615224,32628014,32628013"
+    supportTopicIds="32599906"
     resourceTags=""
     productPesIds="15607"
     cloudEnvironments="public"
-    articleId="e633b59d-0baf-4a33-8caf-e135f3d246cd"
+    articleId="e6aa0e07-ef84-4cd1-acad-2c01d04ddb46"
 />

 # Troubleshoot Runbook Execution in Azure Automation

-Here are some common issues with executing runbooks in Azure Automation and how to address them.
 Please note that Support will not write a new script for you based on your needs, but we will work with you to ensure your existing script executes correctly inside of Azure Automation.

 ## **Recommended Steps**